-Use the following list of considerations to assure correct device operation:
+Use the following list of considerations to assure correct operation of the 56F8365/56F8165:

 - Provide a low-impedance path from the board power supply to each V{DD} pin on the device, and from the board ground to each V{SS} (GND) pin - The minimum bypass requirement is to place six 0.01-0.1μF capacitors positioned as close as possible to the package supply pins.
 The recommended bypass configuration is to place one bypass capacitor on each of the V{DD}/V{SS} pairs, including V{DDA}/V{SSA}.
 Ceramic and tantalum capacitors tend to provide better performance tolerances.